spierala/blog-posts/introducing-signal-store.md

     * **RxJS** is used for events and **asynchronous tasks**
 * Signal Store **streamlines your usage of [RxJS](https://rxjs.dev/) and [Signals](https://angular.io/guide/signals)**: e.g. `connect` and `rxEffect` understand both Signals and Observables
 * Signal Store is based on the same great concept as the original (RxJS-based) **[MiniRx Store](https://mini-rx.io/)**
-    * It is an **All-in-one solution** for global and local state, complex and simple state
+    * It is an **all-in-one solution** for global and local state, complex and simple state
     * You get three well-defined state containers: **Store (Redux), Feature Store** and  **Component Store**
     * **Highly flexible**: Do you build complex and more simple features in the same application?
 You can choose the right state container individually for each feature.